Ankle Fracture Open Reduction and Internal Fixation

 and heal a broken bone.
 You might need this procedure to treat your broken ankle.

-There are 3 bones make up the ankle joint.
-These are the tibia (shinbone), the fibula
+There are three bones that make up the ankle joint.
+These are the tibia (shinbone),

 Different kinds of injury can damage the lower tibia, lower fibula, or talus.
 Only

-1 of these bones might break, or you might have a fracture in 2 or more of these bones.
+one of these bones might break, or you might have a fracture in two or more of these

-In certain types of fractures, your bone breaks but the pieces still line up correctly.
+bones.
+In certain types of fractures, your bone breaks but the pieces still line up

-In other types of fractures, the injury can move the bone fragments out of position.
+correctly.
+In other types of fractures, the injury can move the bone fragments out

 If you fracture your ankle, you might need ORIF to bring your bones back into place

 and help them heal.
-During an open reduction, orthopedic surgeons reposition your
+During open reduction surgery, an orthopedic surgeon moves your

-bone pieces during surgery, so they are back in the correct position.
-In a closed
+bone pieces back into the correct position.
+In a closed reduction procedure, a healthcare

-reduction, a healthcare provider moves the bones back into place without surgically
+provider moves the bones back into place without surgically exposing the bone.

 Internal fixation refers to the method of reconnecting the bones.
 This might be done